Install Continuous Delivery in an air-gapped environment

 cd cd4pe-bolt-project

-• If the jumphost can connect to the internet you need to specify the module to install and your Forge API token.
-Change the modules and module-install sections to:
+with the version you wish to install, for example you would use 5.9.0 for the latest version.
+Change the sections in one of the following ways:- If the jumphost can connect to the internet you need to specify the module to install as mentioned and add your Forge API token in

 modules: